Luka Mesec

-Luka Mesec (born 1 July 1987) is a Slovenian politician and activist who has been the leader of the eco-socialist The Left party since June 2017.
-Mesec was elected to the Slovenian National Assembly for the first time at the 2014 parliamentary election, and reelected at the 2018 parliamentary election.
-He is the coordinator of the Council of the Initiative for Democratic Socialism, Labour-Punk University, and its successor, the Institute for Labour Studies.
+Luka Mesec (born 1 July 1987) is a Slovenian politician who served as deputy prime minister and minister of labour, family, social affairs, and equal opportunities from 2022 to 2026 in the government of Robert Golob.
+He was coordinator of The Left, a democratic socialist party, from its founding in 2017 to 2023 and has been its co-coordinator, alongside Asta Vrečko, since November 2025.

+He entered parliament in 2014 at the age of 27 as the head of the United Left coalition, which became a unified party in 2017.
+He was re-elected to parliament in 2018, 2022 and 2026.
+In 2023, Mesec stepped down as coordinator, citing the increasingly polarizing nature of his leadership amid some members' criticism that the party was drifting toward the political center.
+In November 2025, following changes in the party's by-laws, Mesec was elected as a co-coordinator with Asta Vrečko.

+As labour minister, Mesec oversaw successive increases in the minimum wage, the introduction of a mandatory Christmas bonus for employees, as well as a right to disconnect.
+In September 2025, he steered the adoption of a major pension reform, which was contested by a coalition of trade unions and civil society organizations.
+The Left contested the 2026 election in an alliance with the green party Vesna, which together won five seats.
+After Golob was unable to form a government, Janez Janša took office in June 2026 and Mesec returned to parliament.
+In July 2026, Mesec announced that he would run for the Mayor of Ljubljana in the November 2026 local elections.

 Early life and education

 Luka Mesec was born on 1 July 1987 in Kranj.
 He grew up in Železniki, where he finished elementary and high school, after which he enrolled in the political science program at the University of Ljubljana's Faculty of Social Sciences.
 In 2012, he received a bachelor's degree in European studies.
 As a student, Mesec was active in the Selca Valley Student Club, the Polituss Student Political Science Club, the Mi smo univerza movement, and the Prekercev front.
 Since 2010, he has participated in the work of the "Labour-Punk University," an activist organization that introduced democratic socialism to Slovenian politics, and the Institute for Labor Studies.